BroadbandForum/usp-test/docs/index.md

     a.
 One CreateObjectResult is an element of type OperationSuccess.
 The OperationSuccess element contains no parameter errors and 3 elements in the unique key map: Alias, Recipient, and ID.
 Alternatively, the OperationSuccess contains 2 elements in the unique key map if the Alias parameter is not supported: Recipient, and ID.

     b.
 The other CreateObjectResult is an element of type OperationFailure.
-The OperationFailure element contains an `err_code` of '7010' ('Unsupported Parameter'), '7017' ('Object could not be created'), or '7026' ('Invalid Path').
+The OperationFailure element contains an appropriate error code.

 3. The EUT creates the first Subscription object, and does not create the second Subscription object.